 There are countless walks starting from the campsite, which are suitable for families.
 There is an excellent easy track along the west shore of Windermere and some interesting tracks nearby leading over Claife Heights towards Sawrey (and the home of Beatrix Potter).
 There are lots of downloadable walk routes on our website.

 We sell maps and guidebooks in our shop and our staff are very happy to advise on local routes.
-For great family outdoor activities visit our Rangers’ Outdoor Experience website.

 Where are some good mountain bike routes?